alanjoshua/gogo_scraper/README.md

 <p> Get latest episode from naruto </p>
 <p> Returns a dictionary {ep_num: 220, link: ...} </p>

-<p> This function uses requires selenium with chrome in headless mode, so make sure to have chromedrivers installed and added to system path </p>
+<p> This function uses selenium with chrome in headless mode, so make sure to have chromedrivers installed and added to system path </p>

 ```latest_episode = gogo.getLatestEpisode("naruto")```